 The final game at Nebraska Field: Notre Dame vs. Nebraska, Nov.
 30, 1922

 The week of Nov.
 25-Dec.
-1, looking back in stretches of years divisible by five:
+1, looking back in five-year intervals

-1897: Ray Benedict's 35-yard run in the second half gives Nebraska a 6-0 win against an unexpectedly stubborn Iowa team in Council Bluffs.
+1897: Ray Benedict's 35-yard run in the second half gives Nebraska a 6-0 win against a surprisingly stubborn Iowa team in Council Bluffs.
 The game ended with Iowa at the NU 10 yard line.

 1902: With a 12-0 win over Nothwestern, Nebraska completes the season unbeaten, untied and unscored upon.
 But the Western Conference is not impressed enough with NU's on-the-rise program to grant it admission, as the applications of the Cornhuskers and Notre Dame are rejected.